20 Reasons to Visit NYC This Winter

 7. Arrive with an appetite for trying somewhere new for dinner.
 New York Winter Restaurant Week means 300-plus restaurants offering prix-fixe three-course menus, including traditional, hearty winter meals.

 8. Be mesmerized by some of the best dancers in the world at New York City Ballet, paying tribute to classics by Bernstein, Barber, Balanchine and more of the greats.
 Enjoy a box seat at Lincoln Center and take in some of the winter season’s robust programming.

-9. Welcome the Chinese New Year, the year of the tiger, on Feb.
-12, 2022.
+9. Welcome the Chinese New Year!
 The Chinese New Year and Firecracker Ceremony is followed by the Lunar New Year Parade.
 Bring a camera down to Chinatown and stay for dim sum.